-You are not alone if you thought 5G Wi-Fi and 5G Cellular were synonymous.
-They have the same name and share similar technology, but they are not the same thing.
+5G Wi-Fi and 5G Cellular sound like they might be synonymous, however they're quite different and in this article we'll attempt to explain those differences.
+The two technologies have the same name and share similar technology, but they are not the same thing.
 To break it down simply, “5G Wi-Fi” is technically called 5 GHz (gigahertz) and is a frequency band.
 5G cellular is the 5th generation of cellular technology.

 5 GHz Wi-Fi